Summary

 Behind the Bell Peppers Speed Painting

-Instead of taking progress photos, I went straight into a video time-lapse for this one.
-No sketching, no underpainting — I just started blocking in shapes using color.
-The goal was to create a finished piece in one go, with no backtracking.
-First, I added the background and wood grain beneath the peppers.
-Then came the peppers themselves, and finally the crinkled plastic wrapping that sits lightly over them.
-Everything needed to be bold but simple, painted efficiently before the paint dried and the daylight faded.
+Instead of taking progress photos, Bart went straight into a video time-lapse for this piece.
+No sketching, no underpainting — he started blocking in shapes using bold color.
+First, the background and wood grain beneath the peppers were painted, then the peppers themselves, and finally the crinkled plastic wrapping.
+Everything needed to be bold but simple, painted quickly before the paint dried and natural light faded.

 Still Life as a Study

-Food items, like these bell peppers, often appear in my art because they’re accessible and familiar.
-But they’re also full of opportunities to explore reflections, color transitions, and layered transparency — especially under artificial light.
-If you’re interested in a more culturally-rooted approach, check out my Indonesian spices speedpainting as well.
+Food items like these bell peppers often appear in Bart’s work because they’re familiar and accessible, yet rich in visual complexity.
+The mix of smooth plastic, reflective surfaces, and organic forms offers constant opportunities to explore color transitions and layered textures — especially under studio lighting.
+For a more culturally-rooted piece, check out his Indonesian spices speedpainting.

 Painting Specifications